featurevisor/featurevisor/docs/segments.md

 ## Operators

-These operators are supported for conditions:
+These operators are supported as conditions:

 | Operator                    | Type of attribute   | Description                   |
 |-----------------------------|---------------------|-------------------------------|